 “Yes” said the little four year old girl when asked if she believed in angels.
 “Why?” asked the reporter.
 “I don’t know”, she said.
-The ABC news segment went on to say how 68% of America believes in angels (1).
-Wow!
-Who said the Middle Ages were over?
+The ABC news segment went on to say how 68% of America believes in angels.
+For background, google [Are Angels Real?
+Live Science].

 Why do people not only believe in angels, but often see them as well, while others never do?
 Like all perceptions, we perceive what we need to perceive.
-Need range from core biological needs, like seeing color, to psychological needs, such as seeing angels.
+Need ranges from core biological needs like seeing color to psychological needs such as seeing angels.
 If an animal’s biology needs to see the color spectrum to thrive, it will; if a person’s psychology needs to see (believe in) angels to thrive, it will.

 I feel names and words only get in the way of the way, so to speak.
 If so, why do we cling so tenaciously to names and words?
 Yes, they are useful, but also exact a price.
 Realizing the problem names and words pose at least helps me feel the ‘forest for the trees’ (‘trees’ being names and words).
 The ‘forest’, I feel, is a deep kinship with all living things — from apples trees to zucchini vines, ants to zebras, bacteria to viruses.
 As chapter 56 says, This is known as mysterious sameness.